Did you find this article useful?

 When you own a freehold property, you're responsible for the property and the land, with a high degree of control over it.
 This includes settling any disagreements with neighbours.

-Owning a leasehold means you’re a tenant and whoever owns the freehold is your landlord or landlady.
+Owning a leasehold means you’re a tenant and whoever owns the freehold is your landlord.
 You’ll be required to pay them rent and may need to refer disputes with noisy neighbours or issues concerning the public spaces and repairs to the freeholder.

 Depending on the terms of your lease, you may be obliged to pay: